Basic Payment Scheme information

 In order to prove one’s status as a ‘new’ or ‘young’ farmer evidence of the above must be checked by an independent solicitor who must fill in a ‘certification form’ which must be received by the RPA by 15th May.

-In addition to entitlements young farmers can apply for a top up payment worth up to 17.5% of the average value of their entitlements on up to 90 hectares.
+The top up payment is worth up to 17.5% of the average value of their entitlements on up to 90 hectares.
 This can be applied for each year for a maximum of 5 years after the year they started or took ‘control’ of the business.

 For information about the Basic Payment Scheme in Scotland, Wales and Northern Ireland please contact Alasdair Squires by email here.